-	There is little we have not done, from SolidWorks modeling with bottlecap molds, to various simulations.
+When it comes to Solidworks modeling services, there is little we have not done.
+From SolidWorks modeling with bottlecap molds, to various simulations.
 One of SolidWorks greatest strength is in working with non-SolidWorks data.
 Most CAD system do a poor job (mostly on purpose) translating data, but Solidworks is much more open ended.

 To give you a glimmer of the power of various projects we have done with Solidworks: